andfanilo/lyon2/docs/mlops.md

 ## ===== Bonus Challenges =====

+The following exercises are optional bonuses if you want to go the full MLOps route.

+You can do them in any order.

 ## 4. Github & CI/CD

 We can push the MLOps images to a Github project so anyone can download them.